IskrenStanislavov/jsSud/README.md

  - hints can be bought in the free version only have some daily number of hints & puzzles to solve or have a limited quantity of hints per each puzzle

+ the license might need revision if the game is going to be live and paid!